cfbrevamped/CFBR-Easy-Installer/README.md

 ## Known Mod Issues:
 - **Pink (or miscolored) cleats for Charlotte, Coastal Carolina, App State, Georgia Southern, and Pitt in uniform select:** This is glitch with the original game that we cannot fix.
 The issue will only show during uniform select.
 All team colors will properly show in game.
-- **Unable to start Teambuilder dynasty with CFB Revamped installed:** We are unsure of what causes this.
-Users can play existing teambuilder dynasties fine, but starting a new teambuilder dynasty does not work.
-We are investigating this issue.

 Of course, if you have any additonal questions, please join our <img width="20" src="https://logo-logos.com/wp-content/uploads/2018/03/Discord_icon.png"> [Discord](https://discord.com/invite/cfbr)